Aakanksha007/SQL50_leetcode/README.md

-Practicing SQL and solving questions from Leetcode to crack interviews
+->Practicing SQL and solving questions from Leetcode to crack interviews -> Applying Concepts to solve problems